hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/using-multiple-datasources.md

 }
 ```

-Using two or more datasources require to configure multiple beans of the same class.
+When using multiple datasources we need to configure multiple dataSource beans and multiple LiveSQL brans.
 The following two classes do this job for each database.

 Add the class `src/main/java/app/DataSource1Config.java`: